vert-x3/vertx-openshift-cartridge/README.md

 export HAZELCAST_CLUSTERING=true
 ```

 This generates the cluster metadata and provide a default `cluster.xml` file.
-However, if you need to customize this file copy XXX to the `configuration` directory.
+However, if you need to customize this file copy the original [cluster](https://raw.githubusercontent.com/vert-x3/vertx-openshift-cartridge/initial-work/usr/shared/conf/cluster.xml) file to the `configuration` directory.
 The cartridge is going to replace the `${env.xxx}` variables.